-Clinical Indications Venous thromboembolism at a young age (including childhood) Recurrent venous thromboembolism Unusual site of thrombosis (eg. mesenteric, renal, portal veins, cerebral venous sinuses) Thrombosis during pregnancy or puerperium Recurrent superficial thrombophlebitis Arterial thrombosis at a young age (abruptio placentae, pre-term delivery) Neonatal purpura fulminars or massive thrombosis in newborn Perthe's disease of the lip Warfarin-induced skin necrosis
+Clinical Indications Venous thromboembolism at a young age (including childhood) Recurrent venous thromboembolism Unusual site of thrombosis (eg. mesenteric, renal, portal veins, cerebral venous sinuses) Thrombosis during pregnancy or puerperium Recurrent superficial thrombophlebitis Arterial thrombosis at a young age (abruptio placentae, pre-term delivery) Neonatal purpura fulminans or massive thrombosis in newborn Perthe's disease of the lip Warfarin-induced skin necrosis.

-Sample Required 4 x 4.5 mL sodium citrate (pale blue top) adults4 x 1.8 mL sodium citrate (pale blue top) paediatrics
+Sample Required 2.7 mL sodium citrate (pale blue top) adults 1.8 mL sodium citrate (pale blue top) paediatrics

 Notes Special handling: avoid prolonged stasis during venepuncture.
 Sample must be received by lab within 2 hours of collection.
 Samples will be rejected if under/over-filled, clotted or haemolysed or if patients are receiving anticoagulant therapy.
 Similarly, sampling is inappropriate within 4 weeks post-childbirth or during an acute phase inflammatory response.
 A discussion with a haematologist is advisable prior to requesting this and other thrombophilia tests.
 Requests may be subject to approval by haematology prior to testing.